 The officer's identification shall not be released until both the initial and secondary survivor notifications have been made.
-The Director, Deputy Director or the Public Information Officer will make the media notification.
+The Chief of Police, Assistant Chief, or the Public Information Officer will make the media notification.

 VIII.
 POLICE DEPARTMENT ASSISTED FUNERALS: